-Usually, people get confused between cheetah and leopard as they both have lots of similarity.
-So here are few points that will help you identifying leopard and cheetah while visiting the National Parks of Tanzania.
+Usually, people get confused between cheetah and leopard as they both have lots of similarities.
+So here are a few points that will help you identify the Difference Between leopard and cheetah while visiting the National Parks of Tanzania.

 These cats have some iconic differences in their body constructions.
 While going for a Tanzania Safari, it’s better to know their basic difference in body construction.
 Here are some obvious and not-so-obvious differences;

 Leopard and cheetah have a prime difference in their faces.
 Cheetahs have a deep and visible tear mark running down from their corner of eyes up to the mouth while leopards don’t have any such mark.
 The tear marks of cheetahs act as a sunrays reflection absorber during their hunting activity during the daytime.

 Cheetahs are taller and slender in comparison to Leopards and both of them have a significant weight difference.
-As being a fastest runner cheetahs bodies are more streamlined.
+As being the fastest runner cheetahs bodies are more streamlined.
 Where an adult leopard weighs around 60-70kg an adult male cheetah will weighs only about 54-56kg.
-Small head, long legs, slender body, exposed shoulder blades, pumped chest and thin stomach this is what describes a cheetah while leopards muscular and more stronger than cheetahs.
+Small head, long legs, slender body, exposed shoulder blades, pumped chest, and thin stomach this is what describes a cheetah while leopards muscular and stronger than cheetahs.

-There are many differences between both these cats and claws are one of the important difference.
-However watching them closely can make it clear about their claws.
-While leopard’s claws are retractable claws like other big cats cheetahs are have non retractable claws.
-Cheetah’s claws helps them better chasing their prey.
+There are many differences between cheetah and leopard and claws are one of the important differences.
+However, watching them closely can make it clear about their claws.
+While leopard’s claws are retractable claws like other big cats cheetahs are have non-retractable claws.
+Cheetah’s claws help them better chasing their prey.
 Leopards use their claws only when hunting, tree climbing, or fighting with other territorial predators.
 Cheetahs have really sharp nails on their claws.

-The tails of cheetah is more flat in comparison to leopards.
-Cheetah’s tail is almost like a rudder that helps to steer his body to move while it runs in higher speed.
+The tails of a cheetah are flatter in comparison to leopards.
+Cheetah’s tail is almost like a rudder that helps to steer his body to move while it runs at a higher speed.
 A leopard’s tail is more in a tubular in shape and it helps in balancing their body while hoisting carcasses and climbing trees.